Curriculum: Science Key Stage 3

 The Key Stage 3 course, following the national curriculum, is broad and varied, offering students the ability to develop and test their scientific thinking in a way which gives them a firm foundation for Key Stage 4.

-Our students follow the recognised 'Activate' schemes of work for science.
+During years 7 and 8 our students follow the recognised 'Activate' schemes of work for science.
 As they study the biology, chemistry and physics subjects, there are opportunities to develop their practical skills by working scientifically to plan, measure, analyse and evaluate investigations as well as gaining an understanding of scientific attitudes.
+Textbooks and resources are available online through the Kerboodle website and every student has an individual log-in.